Stable routine in 14 days after major life changes.

 Set 3 non-negotiables so you never fully restart

-• “Everything used to revolve around the routine you built with him.”
+• "Everything used to revolve around the routine you built with someone else—or in a different place."

-• “Now there are no neutral triggers to get you to do something.”
+• "Now there are no neutral triggers to get you started."

-• “You’re peaceful emotionally, but functioning feels stuck.”
+• "You're emotionally stable, but functioning feels stuck in limbo."

-• “It takes energy just to be there.”
+• “It takes massive energy just to do the simplest tasks.”

 The ‘too many steps’ problem

-• Gym/hobbies feel far away: drive, park, change, locker… and you don’t start.
+• Gym/hobbies feel impossible: drive, park, change, locker… too many friction points.

 • You want to do it.
-You just can’t “get there.”
+You just can’t “get there” right now.

 It’s not a character flaw.
-It’s missing cues + too much friction.
+It’s missing cues.

-• Rigid routines break when energy is low.
+• ✓ Rigid routines break on low energy days.

 Is this for you?